 Sub VBAFontColor4() Range("B3").Select End Sub

-Step 3: Now in the second line, select the Font function with the Selection command in the second line.
+Step 3: Select the Font function with the Selection command in the second line.

 Sub VBAFontColor4() Range("B3").Select Selection.Font.
 End Sub

-Step 4: To select and apply the above-shown color code, we need to select ColorIndex function instead of Color which we used in example 1 and 2.
+Step 4: To select and apply the above-shown color code, we must select the ColorIndex function instead of Color, which we used in examples 1 and 2.

 Sub VBAFontColor4() Range("B3").Select Selection.Font.ColorIndex = 46 End Sub

-And at last, select the color code which we need to see in a selected range of cell.
-Let’s select color code 46 which is used for Orange color.
+And at last, select the color code we need to see in a selected range of cells.
+Let’s select color code 46 which is used for the Orange color.

 Step 5: Now run the code to see the change.
-We will the color font at cell B3 is now changed from black to orange.
+The color font in cell B3 is now changed from black to orange.